7Cedars/powers/gitbook/for-developers/deploy-community-governance.md

 A constitution is an array of LawInitData structs, that is used as input for the constitute function.

 {% hint style="info" %}
-**IMPORTANT!**&#x20;
+**IMPORTANT!**

 As Powers adopts laws, each law is given an **index**.
 The index starts at 1, **not zero**.
-The first law to be adopted gets index 1, the second 2, and so on.&#x20;
+The first law to be adopted gets index 1, the second 2, and so on.

 When referring to laws that need to be completed (`conditions.needCompleted`), can veto (`conditions.needNotCompleted`) or record state (`conditions.readStateFrom)` we need to refer to the index the law will have in your Powers deployment - not in your LawInitData array!

-To avoid confusion, it is easiest to start populating the LawInitData array at position 1 as well, keeping the locations and law indices the same.     &#x20;
+To avoid confusion, it is easiest to start populating the LawInitData array at position 1 as well, keeping the locations and law indices the same.
 {% endhint %}

-This is the LawInitData struct: &#x20;
+This is the LawInitData struct:

 ```solidity
 ILaw.Conditions memory conditions;